Suffolk County taps Michael Balboni to find new cybersecurity chief

 Suffolk in October had announced it had concluded a previously arranged three-month contract with RedLand, days after Newsday reported that Balboni had been registered to lobby state government for several cybersecurity vendors under contract to Suffolk, including its primary firewall supplier, Palo Alto Networks.

-Balboni on Tuesday said his consulting work for the county was unrelated to his state lobbying initiatives.
+Balboni on Tuesday said his consulting work for the county was unrelated to his state lobbying initiatives, and emphasized that RedLand's contract with Suffolk "had always been for the duration of the incident response to the breach.
+The services ended after three months" per the contract, and "not for any other reason."

 WHAT TO KNOW